 Provide Scaffolding and Tools

 It takes time, energy, and training for teachers to prepare each day.
-This is a problem when teachers hit burnout and struggle just to keep going each day.
+This is a problem when teachers hit burnout and struggle just to keep going.
 By providing solid curriculum materials for teachers, you can free up their valuable time and energy to connect with students and each other.

-Our social-emotional learning (SEL) program — Studies Weekly: Well-Being — provides just such a resource.
-With little prep time, teachers can focus on social-emotional learning to help students regulate their emotions and engage in positive social behavior.
+Our life skills curriculum — Studies Weekly: Well-Being — provides just such a resource.
+With little prep time, teachers can focus on helping students regulate their emotions and engage in positive behavior.
 As students and teachers learn healthy skills and strategies, they have tools to improve culture and pay attention to learning.

 Build a Community

 One of the tremendous benefits of implementing a life skills curriculum is that it gives everyone in a school community the same language.
 Building community is much easier if everyone knows what a growth mindset is or what empathy is all about.
 By providing a vertically-aligned curriculum such as Studies Weekly: Well-Being, students, and teachers can foster a positive school culture through common vocabulary and developmentally appropriate content for each age group.

 It’s easy to worry about test prep and intensify focus on the standards, but before you come up with academic plans, try leading out with bringing your best self to school so that your teachers and students can too.

 Why is it important for school boards and superintendents to get along?
 Richard Goodman said it best in his book, Getting There from Here: “Strong,

 Are parents or teachers asking you if Studies Weekly Well-Being teaches Critical Race Theory?
 If they do, here are facts that you may share with